tristanbes/qiubaiying.github.io/_posts/2019-04-10-state-of-wordpress-in-2019.md

 In 2019, every major frameworks has a concept of environnement variables in the PHP world: *Symfony*, *Laravel*, *Yii*.
 It's a common practice that exists since decades on Windows and Unix world.

-Environement variables can be stored as a file, for `development` and injected in your web server for `staging` and `production` environments.
-Don't freak out, a lot of decent hosting companies provide an UI to manipulate environement variables.
+Environment variables can be stored as a file, for `development` and injected in your web server for `staging` and `production` environments.
+Don't freak out, a lot of decent hosting companies provide an UI to manipulate environment variables.
 For example, look at what [heroku do for environment variables](https://devcenter.heroku.com/articles/config-vars#using-the-heroku-dashboard).

 Environment variables look a lot like this: